cianru/rustore-publish-gradle-plugin/README.md

 The following features are missing:

 - :children_crossing: Change App Store Information: description, app icon, screenshots and etc.
+- :children_crossing: Support of AppBundle
+- :children_crossing: Publish the build on a part of users (Release Phases)

 The following features are not available on Rustore API side yet:

-- :no_entry: Publish the build on a part of users (Release Phases)
 - :no_entry: Rollout Holding

 !!!
 MORE INFORMATION COMING SOON !!!